A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method

-The performance of coordinate descent methods and their optimal time steps varies significantly with the structure of the optimisation problem \citep{gur17, sun16, wri17}.
-If the linear systems above were constructed with random draws from a distribution whose mean is not zero, then the results would look different.
+The performance of coordinate descent methods and their optimal time steps vary significantly with the structure of the optimisation problem \citep{gur17, sun21, wri20}.
+If the linear systems above were constructed using a random distribution whose mean is not zero, then the results would look different.
 We demonstrate this with a numerical test with results in \figref{fig:uniform}.

-We compare two time steps for the cyclic Itoh--Abe method, \(\tau_i = 2/L_i\) and \(\tau_i = 2/(L_i \sqrt{n})\), denoted by the curves labelled ``heuristic" and ``proven" respectively.
+We compare two time steps for the cyclic Itoh--Abe method, \(\tau_i = 2/L_i\) and \(\tau_i = 2/(L_i \sqrt{n})\), denoted by the curves labelled `heuristic' and `proven' respectively.
 While the heuristic time step was superior for most of the test problems considered in this section, it performs significantly worse for this example.
 Furthermore, in this case the randomised Itoh--Abe method converges faster than the cyclic one.